Topics on this page:

 Many conferences offer discounts for those who register early.
 Committing early also allows you to block off your time away from the workplace and schedule any necessary replacements ahead of time.

 You can also save by booking your hotel early or using the discounted conference rate.
+If checking out a new city, this is a good time to make any highly sought after dinner reservations too.

 Look carefully at the conference brochure and plan which events you will attend.
 Register for those that meet your goals and consider one that might help you personally or professionally, outside of your current job.
 Don’t forget to allow time for networking, socializing, and rest.
 Gaining so much information in a short time can be exhausting.